 DISCUSSION

-This study provides a detailed, systematic description of the structure of naturally occurring early mother-infant interactions in rhesus macaques and aims to directly compare the development of infant social expressiveness and maternal responsiveness between a group of these non–human primates and a group of human mother-infant pairs from a middle-class British population, using a common micro-analytical coding scheme.
+This study provides a detailed, systematic description of the structure of naturally occurring early mother-infant interactions in rhesus macaques and aims to directly compare the development of infant social expressiveness and maternal responsiveness between a group of these non–human primates and a group of human mother-infant pairs from a British population, using a common micro-analytical coding scheme.
 Our findings show, on the one hand, that the mother-infant relationship was characterized by a number of common features across the two primate groups and, on the other hand, that the development of the early communicative system between mothers and infants showed specific variations across these same populations.

 Our PCA analysis showed a consistent structure of infant social behaviours and maternal responses across the two groups.
 In both, we identified one component for infant behaviours.
 As described by Murray et al.23, human infant social expressiveness is highly structured, combining different individual behaviours (i.e. proto-communicative mouth movements, smiles, and positive vocalizations) in a single group (i.e. social behaviours), distinct from non–communicative mouth movements and expressions of negative affect.
 This was similarly the case in our macaque sample, where the single component identified included strong loadings for proto-communicative mouth gestures and lip-smacking, but not for non-social mouth movements and negative vocalisations.
 With regard to maternal behaviour, moreover, in both groups, maternal responses, i.e., mirroring and marking behaviours, loaded on the same component.
 To our knowledge, no previous description of these behaviours being deployed by macaque mothers during naturally occurring face-to-face interactions has been reported.
-Together, these results show a common structure to early social interactions across our samples of human and macaque mother-infant pairs, suggesting that mirroring and marking responses might represent a fundamental feature of parental responsiveness, not only in humans but also in other primate populations.
+Together, these results show a common structure to early social interactions across our samples of human and macaque mother-infant pairs, suggesting that mirroring and marking responses might represent a common type of parental responsiveness, occurring not only in humans but also in other primate populations.